-In search for Halloween ideas in New England?
+In search for Halloween witches in Salem, Massachusetts?
 Ready to give up the Sunday football game to take the kids exploring?
-Nothing is as Halloween focused as Haunted Happenings, the Massachusetts festival that draws more than 250,000 annually between October 1-31.
-Along with other seasonal activities that you and your family can embark on, it takes place in Salem.
+Nothing is as Halloween focused as Haunted Happenings, the Massachusetts festival that draws more than 250,000 each fall.

-This infamous seaport is famous for its historic witch trials in which 17th Century residents were accused of witchcraft and eventually imprisoned and executed.
+The seaport of Salem is famous for its historic witch trials in which 17th-century residents were accused of witchcraft and eventually imprisoned and executed.
 Today, families can take advantage of the many happier “haunted happenings” that are being offered in this bewitching town the entire month of October.

 There are also a variety of slightly unsettling, night-time outdoor excursions which feature the historic structures of Pioneer Village.

 Little Salem gets very booked over the October holidays, so we suggest basing the family in nearby Boston, a great city where you can spend many more days in exploration.
-One caveat according to the hotel experts at the hotel metasearch engine Trivago are the dates when the New England Patriots are playing.
+A CityPASS ticket booklet full of savings to the most popular attractions is one way to save on sightseeing.
+Another way to save, according to hotel experts — is to avoid the dates when the New England Patriots are playing.
 Seriously!
-Hotel rates rise to an average of $230/night and with home-game ticket prices going for an estimated $373 apiece — this combo is the second highest in the country after the Seattle Seahawks — you probably don’t want to take the kids along.

-With these thoughts in mind, head to Trivago.com and see what nightly rate offers are available.
+With these tips in mind, head to Booking.com and see what nightly rate offers are available.
 Tip: Sort the choices by number of people in your group, and use the More Filters tab if you need a crib or other special request, to make finding the right hotel easy.
 (Perhaps easier than ridding it of Halloween ghosts.)